Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 # Hardware diagram

-Diagram of the hardware-setup used, made using [https://draw.io/](https://draw.io/)
+Diagram of the hardware-setup used, made using [https://draw.io/](https://draw.io/) (freeware) You can download the diagram-file [Arendalsuka-Multicam-Stream.drawio](https://raw.githubusercontent.com/Elektroforeningen/Arendalsuka-Multicam-Stream/main/Arendalsuka-Multicam-Stream.drawio) from this repository and modify it to your needs in draw.io

 ![Arendalsuka-Multicam-Stream.png](Arendalsuka-Multicam-Stream.png)